 1. Where do we find the proof of insurance or certificate of insurance?
 Will there be a “Summary of Coverage” provided to travellers?

-When the policy is renewed (this happens each year, around February) the insurance certificates will be produced for each NA and uploaded in the NA’s insurance folder on SharePoint.
-These certificates will include some key information on coverage and contacts for claims.
-An e-mail will be sent out informing all NAs that the notification has been uploaded and indicating where they are uploaded to.
+When the policy is renewed (this happens each year, around February) the generic travel insurance certificate will be produced and uploaded to the General Area, Insurance Folder on SharePoint.
+The certificate will include some key information on coverage and contacts for claims.
+An e-mail will be sent out informing all NAs that the notification has been uploaded and indicating where it is uploaded to.
 The travel insurance page on the website includes the key features document and full policy wording (documents N-03 and N-03a).

 The certificate should be printed and a copy given to every participant, staff or leader.
 Everyone should carry a copy of the insurance certificate with them to the programme and this is what they should use to show they have insurance.

 2. The policy wording says that the insurance goes until January 2019, but my certificate says January 2018.
 Why is that?

 The policy has been put in place for two years, but for technical reasons, needs to be renewed annually.

 3. We are applying for a VISA and the consulate says the Notice in our SharePoint folder is not enough.
 What can I do?